-In just over 100 years, the modern car has evolved from a metal skeleton on wheels to a luxurious cabin that meets every conceivable need.
+In just over 100 years, the modern car has evolved from a metal skeleton on wheels to a luxurious cabin that meets every need imaginable.
 And now?

-From the revolutionary ignition with key (1949) to the heated seats (60s) the cars develop, and so too their technology.
-When is the car without a guide?
+From the revolutionary key-operated ignition (1949) to heated seats (60s), cars develop, and so does their technology.
+When will the self-driving car arrive?

 In 2020 alone, automotive technology got several innovative additions